JonathanMcDonagh/WIT-Lost-And-Found-Backend-Testing/README.md

 ## Overview

-WIT Lost And Found is a Web App that allows people to post a lost item with their Student ID, Name, WITBuilding, WITRoom, Lost Item Description.
+**WIT Lost And Found is a Web App made using the MEVN stack**: This app allows people to post a lost item through a form using their Student ID, Name, WIT Building, WIT Room Number, and the Lost Item Description.

-I have also included a users model that allows you to add a user based on email, name and password.
+I have also included a users model that allows users to sign up using a email, name, and password.

 ## API endpoints